Male Infertility Clinical Presentation

 Pretesticular causes of infertility include congenital or acquired diseases of the hypothalamus, pituitary, or peripheral organs that alter the hypothalamic-pituitary axis.

 Disorders of the hypothalamus lead to hypogonadotropic hypogonadism.
-If GnRH is not secreted, the pituitary does not release LH and FSH.
-Ideally, patients respond to replacement with exogenous GnRH or HCG, an LH analogue, although this does not always occur.
+If gonadotropin-releasing hormone (GnRH) is not secreted, the pituitary does not release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Ideally, such patients respond to replacement with exogenous GnRH or human chorionic gonadotropin (hCG), an LH analogue, although this does not always occur.

 Idiopathic hypogonadotropic hypogonadism

 A failure of GnRH secretion without any discernible underlying cause may be observed alone (isolated) or as part of Kallmann syndrome, which is associated with midline defects such as anosmia, cleft lip and cleft palate, deafness, cryptorchidism, and color blindness.
-Kallmann syndrome has been described in both familial (X-linked and autosomal) and sporadic forms, and its incidence is estimated as 1 case per 10,000-60,000 births.
+Kallmann syndrome has been described in both familial (X-linked and autosomal) and sporadic forms, and its incidence is estimated as 1 case per 30,000 male births and 1 per 120,000 female births.

 A failure of GnRH neurons to migrate to the proper location in the hypothalamus has been implicated.
 Patients generally have long arms and legs due to a delayed closure of the epiphyseal plates, delayed puberty, and atrophic testis.
 Testosterone therapy may allow patients to achieve normal height but does not improve spermatogenesis.
 Exogenous testosterone should never be administered in an attempt to boost sperm production because it actually decreases intratesticular testosterone levels owing to feedback inhibition of GnRH release.

-Pulsatile GnRH and HCG have been used but result in only 20% achieving complete spermatogenesis.
+Pulsatile GnRH and hCG have been used but result in only 20% of patients achieving complete spermatogenesis.

-Adding recombinant human FSH to HCG has been shown to be effective in achieving spermatogenesis in most patients.[7]
+Adding recombinant human FSH to hCG has been shown to be effective in achieving spermatogenesis in most patients, leading to natural conception in most cases.
+[22]

 Select patients with adult-onset idiopathic hypogonadotropic hypogonadism may respond to clomiphene citrate therapy.[8]